aprilab-uf/SDG11/dataset_contribution_guide.md

 To process your diver videos, ensure the base file follows the correct naming convention.
 The video can then be split, with unique identifiers generated for each sub-video, using tools/video-splitter.
 See the readme.md within video-splitter for instructions on use (terminal command provided).
 I recommend splitting your larger videos into two second clips using video-splitter, then processing through the clips to eliminate sub-videos which do not contain gestures, or may be confusing as training or test data.

+To use video-splitter, please clone it from: https://github.com/c0decracker/video-splitter.git into the tools directory.

 ## What if I have my videos split already, but they need the UUID's/ hashes appended to the end of each filename?

 We provide a simple tool with a terminal command for this.
 See tools/rename_files.py